 Now, creators are notified when their content is flagged and can contest any time they feel a video was mistakenly excluded from YouTube’s advertising network.

-Advertising might be a common means of generating passive income for creators, but the trade-off is that YouTube’s parent company, Google, gets to keep around a 45% share of ad revenue.
+Advertising might be a common means of generating passive income for creators, but the trade-off is that YouTube’s parent company, Google, keeps 45% of ad revenue from standard YouTube videos and 55% from YouTube Shorts.

 2. Sell products or merchandise

 Alternatively, you can partner with an existing merchandising network for creators, such as DFTBA (Don’t Forget to Be Awesome).
-However, you’ll be competing with other YouTubers and have less control over adding products, offering discounts, integrating your content, and all the advantages that come with owning your own ecommerce site.
+However, you’ll have to compete with other YouTubers and you'll have less control over adding products, offering discounts, integrating your content, and all the advantages that come with owning your own ecommerce site.

 As a YouTuber who’s already earned an audience, you’ll have two advantages from the start that other store owners would be jealous of: